- Independent Experience

 Staff professional development/technology training program development, from assessment to initial training/program kickoff.
 Website review and analysis from a user experience and taxonomic perspective, providing recommendations for improvement and categorization of content.
 Building review from a user experience and design perspective, providing suggestions for usability improvements for staff and the public.

-- Staff Training Structure and Materials for new ILS Implementation, Harvard University Library, SUNY Library Consortium
+- Staff Training Structure and Materials for new ILS Implementation, Harvard University Library, SUNY Library Consortium, Massachusetts Institute of Technology (MIT)

 - Technology Plans (to accompany separate Strategic Plans), New Bedford Public Library and Concord Public Library